Germany pushes China to help its firms do business

-CHENGDU, China (Reuters) - German Economy Minister Sigmar Gabriel urged the Chinese government on Thursday to reduce barriers for German firms wanting to do business there and establish a level playing field.
+CHENGDU, China, Nov 3 (Reuters) - German Economy Minister Sigmar Gabriel urged the Chinese government on Thursday to reduce barriers for German firms wanting to do business there and establish a level playing field.

 Accompanied by 60 business executives, Gabriel is on a five-day mission to China to help German firms operating there.
 He has also pushed for EU-wide rules to block Chinese takeovers of key technologies.